Children in church van killed in I-75 crash were headed to Disney

 FHP: 5 children among 7 dead after fiery collision north of Gainesville

-The children were in a church van headed south -- with just an hour to go before reaching Walt Disney World after a 700-mile trip from Louisiana -- when they got caught in a fiery deadly pileup involving two 18-wheelers on Interstate 75.
+The church van packed with children was headed south -- with just an hour to go before reaching Walt Disney World after a 700-mile trip from Louisiana -- when it got caught in a fiery pileup involving two 18-wheelers that killed seven people, including five of the youngsters.

-On Friday, investigators were trying to determine what triggered the accident the previous afternoon near Gainesville.
+On Friday, investigators were trying to determine what triggered the accident the previous afternoon on Interstate 75 near Gainesville.
 The crash happened in clear weather on a straight, flat stretch of highway.

-The five children, from a Pentecostal church in Marksville, Louisiana, and the two truck drivers died.
+Five of the children, ranging from 9 to 14 years old -- from a Pentecostal church in Marksville, Louisiana -- and the two truck drivers died.
 At least eight others were injured, some seriously.

 "It is a heartbreaking event," Lt.
-Patrick Riordan, of FHP, said Friday.
+Patrick Riordan said Friday.

-An unnamed volunteer from the Avoyelles House of Mercy church in Marksville, who was quoted in the Facebook page of U.S. Sen. Bill Cassidy, R-La., said the congregation lost "half of our babies" in the crash.
+Identities of the victims have not been released, but an unnamed volunteer from the Avoyelles House of Mercy church in Marksville and quoted in the Facebook page of U.S. Sen. Bill Cassidy, R-La., said the congregation lost "half of our babies" in the crash.

-A message posted on the United Pentecostal Church International website and signed by Kevin V. Cox, the Pentecostal church's Louisiana district superintendent, identified the church's pastor as Eric Descant.
+According to a message posted on the United Pentecostal Church International website and signed by Kevin V. Cox, the Pentecostal church's Louisiana district superintendent, Cox said a van from a Pentecostal church in Marksville, Louisiana, was involved in the crash and identified the church's pastor as Eric Descant.
 He said the pastor's wife was among at least eight people who were injured and that his granddaughter was among the children killed.

 According to Cox, a total of nine children and three women, including the pastor's wife, were in the van.

 Family members identified the pastor's granddaughter Brieanna (pictured left).
 They said her favorite colors were pink and purple.